 A wearable hardware badge, featuring blinky lights, sound, a sub-1Ghz radio, games, and more.
 Based on the NXP/Freescale KW01.

-Our Hackaday.io page has our project log, some build instructions, and our current status report.
+Our Hackaday.io page from 2017 page has the 2017 project log, some build instructions, and history.

 Yeah, we get it.
-Lots of people broke their screens and we'll never use that screen again.
-If you want to order a new screen, Ordering information is avaialble.
+Lots of people broke their screens and you can get a new one by looking at the Screen Ordering information page.

 You will need the GNU ARM Toolchain to build this code, as well as a suitable ARM JTAG/SWD programmer such as the Olimex ARM-USB-OCD-H, plus the latest SD Card (see below)